F-Stack/f-stack/dpdk/doc/guides/contributing/documentation.rst

   words.
 Multiple sentences which are not separated by a blank line are joined automatically into paragraphs.

-* Lines in literal blocks **must** be less than 80 characters since they are not wrapped by the document formatters and can exceed the page width in PDF documents.
+* Lines in literal blocks should be less than 80 characters since they are not wrapped by the document formatters.

   Long literal command lines can be shown wrapped with backslashes.
 For example::